 Students may choose to sit the HSC exam for VET courses.
 If it is a student's only Category B course it may also contribute to the award of an ATAR.
-Advice must be sought from the Careers Advisor and your teacher before electing not to sit the HSC exam.
+Advice must be sought from your VET teacher or the Curriculum Advisor before electing not to sit the HSC exam.

-However, the examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.
+The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.